aci1337/test-driver/README.md

         blockMouse = FALSE;
 ```

-**For this we will use mice_hook, UnblockMouseDpcRoutine, and much more...
+**For this we can use mice_hook, UnblockMouseDpcRoutine too, and much more...
 Functions being avalabile at lines 30724+**

 2. Block hotkeys